mpcmarques/cal/README.md

 Two options:

-1.(simple one) Different problem.
+1. (simple one) Different problem.
 We don't care about distance.
 The cost is specified by the price of the parking spot.
 Run Dijkstra to find nodes with max distance and choose the cheapest parking spot.

 2. (to consider) Metro stations, buses, fuel cost etc.